Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: Acknowledgements

-\acknowledgments Author N.K.A., K.H., and A.R.C.L. would like to thank U.G.C.
+Authors N.K.A., K.H., and A.R.C.L. would like to thank U.G.C.
 Govt. of India for financial assistance under UGC-NET-SRF scheme.
-M.S.A.'s research is supported by the ISIRD grant 9-252/2016/IITRPR/708.
+M.S.A.'s research was supported by the ISIRD grant 9-252/2016/IITRPR/708.
+The research of MSA is supported by the National Postdoctoral Fellowship of the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India, File No. PDF/2021/00349.